MehrnazM/cloud-native-docs/README.md

 A cloud-native, microservices-based document processing system built with Go, featuring asynchronous processing, distributed tracing, dead letter queue handling, and comprehensive observability.

+## 🎯 Project Focus

+This project is intentionally focused on **distributed systems engineering**, not business logic.
+The document API is deliberately simple — the goal is to demonstrate:

+- **Distributed systems design**: event-driven architecture, async processing, message guarantees
+- **Reliability patterns**: retry with backoff, dead letter queues, idempotency, concurrency control
+- **Observability**: structured logging, Prometheus metrics, distributed tracing with Jaeger, Grafana dashboards
+- **Container orchestration**: Docker, Kubernetes (local with minikube, cloud with GKE Autopilot)
+- **Cloud-native infrastructure**: managed database (Cloud SQL), container registry (Artifact Registry), cloud-native autoscaling (KEDA)

+The simplicity of the API surface is a deliberate trade-off — it keeps the focus on the infrastructure and system design layers that matter most in production backend engineering.

 ## 🏗️ Architecture

 This system consists of two main microservices: